What the **bleep**!?

 I just lost tens of thousands of crucial log files because I happened to move a large archive folder into Dropbox, then decided not to sync the log folder.

 Why the hell would not syncing something permanently delete the files from my LOCAL computer?
-I'm so pissed, this is ridiculous.
+I'm so [profanity removed by moderation acording to our Community Guidelines], this is ridiculous.

 Solved!
 Go to solution.

 Because that is exactly what you told it to do.
 And what you confirmed it to do when you are given the pop up prompt.

 Edit: that said as long as you are quick and reverse that Selective Sync choice via the menu as Dropbox uses an internal cache you may find that the files are restored - even those none uploaded.

 Did this post help you?
 If so please mark it for some Kudos below.

 Did this post fix your issue/answer your question?
 If so please press the 'Accept as Solution' button to help others find it.

 Did this post not resolve your issue?
 If so please give us some more information so we can try and help - please remember we cannot see over your shoulder so be as descriptive as possible!